• Skip to primary navigation

 There are cute shops and the market has a great selection of fresh products (such as delicious smelling rosemary bread) and imported international products (real Italian espresso for coffee addicts like myself!).

-Have a delicious homemade ice cream at Coombs
+32. Have a delicious homemade ice cream at Coombs

 I usually restrain myself and get one scoop of ice cream, but there were just too many delicious options to choose from at the Billy Gruff Creamery!

-Ultimately I went for the sea salted caramel (their best-seller) and strawberry cheesecake, finger-licking good…
+Ultimately I went for the sea-salted caramel (their best-seller) and strawberry cheesecake, finger-licking good…

-Visit Little Qualicum River Regional Park
+33. Visit Little Qualicum River Regional Park

 I visited several waterfalls on Vancouver Island, but the ‘Little’ Qualicum Falls was the most impressive one.
 Cascading down several tiers these roaring falls took my breath away, nature is so powerful!

-An added bonus is the photogenic abandoned railroad you’ll cross when entering the park.
-Too bad it’s no longer in use though, what a ride that would have been…
+Too bad it's no longer in use though, what a ride that would have been…

-Walk among giants in Cathedral Grove
+34. Walk among giants in Cathedral Grove

 Moss-covered trees in Cathedral Grove on Vancouver Island